The most frequent question that haunts even the savviest executive must be What do my customers want?

-The campaign went viral after thousands of shares, retweets, likes, and shout outs.
-That’s when Tommee Tippee showed great customer service by announcing a limited run of 500 of the discontinued cups- specially for Ben.
+The campaign went viral after thousands of shares, retweets, likes, and shout-outs.
+That’s when Tommee Tippee showed great customer service by announcing a limited run of 500 of the discontinued cups- especially for Ben.
 This is called a great customer experience.

 Look at this example.
 This is great not just because of the great service but also due to the speed with which it all happened.
 Customer experience can be delivered when the companies are all eyes and ears for customer problems and expectations.